brandur/sorg/content/fragments-drafts/caffeine.md

 either.
 I brewed some tea last night and had my first caffeine in almost a month.
-It was one most focused evenings I've had in a long time: I got through about a hundred pages of the book I'm reading, read a quarter of a two issues of the Economist, and managed a late night meditation session, all of which are normally activities that send me straight to sleep if I try any of them after eight o'clock.
+It was one most focused evenings I've had in a long time: I got through about a hundred pages of the book I'm reading, read through some of my magazine backlog, and managed a late night meditation session, all of which are normally activities that send me straight to sleep if I try any of them after eight o'clock.

 Caffeine is a powerful tool, but apparently for me only when used in moderation.
 Your mileage may vary.